 How to use it?

-Here are some ideas for using online assignments as part of your overall assessment strategy:
+Online tests or quizzes are generally formative assessment activities.
+It can provide students with more regular opportunities to gauge whether they understand the content.
+Here are some ideas for using online tests as part of your overall assessment strategy: